-- 12. To deal with applications for easements and wayleaves affecting highways. - 13.
-To negotiate with prospective sponsors with regard to charges which may be made for advertisements on sponsored litter bins, together with locations and other pertinent commercial matters. - 14.
-To exercise functions required by the Road Traffic Act 1974 to promote road safety:- - (a) to carry out studies into accidents arising out of the use of vehicles on roads or parts of roads other than trunk roads within the Borough, and - (b) following consultation with the Executive Portfolio Holder, authorisation to disseminate information and advice relating to the use of roads and to give practical training to road users or any class or description of road users in the light of such studies (other measures to be reported to the Executive). - 15.
-In consultation with the Police, to approve the siting of temporary school crossing patrol points in such circumstances, for example, as road works and royal visits. - 16.
-To determine all applications for signs within the Borough. - 17.
-Authority in consultation with local Ward Members, the Chairman, the Vice-Chairman and the Opposition Spokesperson of the Planning Development Control Committee and the Police to consider applications for the placing of tables, chairs and certain associated furniture on the highway.
+1 CORPORATE DIRECTOR ECONOMIC 12.
+To deal with applications for easements and wayleaves affecting highways.
+GROWTH, ENVIRONMENT, AND INFRASTRUCTURE 13.
+To negotiate with prospective sponsors with regard to charges which may be made for advertisements on sponsored litter bins, together with locations and other pertinent commercial matters.
+14. To exercise functions required by the Road Traffic Act 1974 to promote road safety:- (a) to carry out studies into accidents arising out of the use of vehicles on roads or parts of roads other than trunk roads within the Borough, and (b) following consultation with the Executive Portfolio Holder, authorisation to disseminate information and advice relating to the use of roads and to give practical training to road users or any class or description of road users in the light of such studies (other measures to be reported to the Executive).
+15. In consultation with the Police, to approve the siting of temporary school crossing patrol points in such circumstances, for example, as road works and royal visits.
+16. To determine all applications for signs within the Borough.
+17. Authority in consultation with local Ward Members, the Chairman, the Vice-Chairman and the Opposition Spokesperson of the Planning Development Control Committee and the Police to consider applications for the placing of tables, chairs and certain associated furniture on the highway.
 If the application is considered suitable to serve notices, obtain necessary consents from owners and occupiers and, if no objections are received, to grant permission subject to such conditions as he/she considers appropriate.

-CORPORATE DIRECTOR ECONOMIC GROWTH, ENVIRONMENT AND INFRASTRUCTURE IN CONSULTATION WITH DIRECTOR OF LEGAL AND DEMOCRATIC SERVICES
+CORPORATE DIRECTOR ECONOMIC GROWTH, ENVIRONMENT 1.
+To determine applications for Definitive Map Modification Orders.
+AND INFRASTRUCTURE IN CONSULTATION WITH DIRECTOR OF LEGAL AND DEMOCRATIC SERVICES